ravedappeport/dlrappeport/personal-site/content/posts/2022/sleep-proxy.md

 Ok, time for some technical stuff.

 Put simply and according to [Wikipedia](https://en.wikipedia.org/wiki/Proxy_server), a proxy is a server application that sits in between a client requesting resources and a server providing that resource.
-For my purposes, I want to a proxy server that can sit between my iPhone and COROS's application servers.
+For my purposes, I want to set up a proxy server that can sit between my iPhone and COROS's application servers.

 Two very good, mostly free proxy applications I found on the web are [mitmproxy](https://mitmproxy.org/) and [Charles Proxy](https://www.charlesproxy.com/).